JackMaarek/spiderMail/README.md

 * Docker;
 * Docker-Compose;

+Create your .env and .env.local file and add provider_key and provider_secret to your gmail application

 Refer to [Docker-Setup](#docker-setup) to install with docker.

 If not, to run this project, you will need to install the following dependencies on your system: